 Poor boy.
 Poor, poor Boris.

 In 2008, Boris said, “I think all food is delicious.
 I just can’t understand why people go on and on about it, especially restaurant critics.
 I mean, food is good, isn’t it?
 My favourite thing is probably bangers, mash and mustard, with red wine.
 I do drink quite a lot of wine: red, white, or champagne.
 It doesn’t matter if it’s expensive or not because all wine is good.”
 He also loves “a few chocolate croissants mid-morning to keep the wolf from the door” – Cake or lamb chops for breakfast, plus a litre of Diet Coke a day.
 For lunch he’ll eat “any old thing”.
 Here we have the classic addictive personality, a true epidemic in our culture.
 For Boris, this includes pretty clear abuse of Alcohol, Food, Sweets, Sex and who knows what else.
 Of course, the issue is not that the Prime Minister should not have addictions because that is a practical certainty.
 Welcome to the Addiction Club that is Anglo culture; one of the few areas in which Class is irrelevant.
 Membership is open to all.
 For a moment it appeared that Boris’s recklessness and lack of discrimination had finally been his undoing.
 ‘But soft, what light through yonder window breaks?’
 Oh the sweet reprieve as Boris somehow rises from the ashes and assumes the position of Foreign Secretary.
 Back in the Game.
 Despite the amusing facade, he knows the game.
-He is a consummate survivor, trained as he has been in the trenches of Boarding School.
+He is a consummate survivor, trained as he has been within the mine-field that was childhood and Boarding School.
 DEFCON 1 in full swing again.

 And what of Boris’s children, their father constantly ridiculed; called a buffoon; a laughing stock; lambasted.
 Back at school.
 Will they be bullied?
 Have they already been bullied?
 Will they become bullies?
 Either way, the trauma gets passed down yet again.